ofiwg/libfabric/man/fi_getinfo.3.md

 # DESCRIPTION

-Returns information about available fabric services for reaching the specified node or service, subject to any provided hints.
+fi_getinfo returns information about available fabric services for reaching specified node or service, subject to any provided hints.
 Callers may specify NULL for node, service, and hints in order to retrieve information about what providers are available and their optimal usage